 Stock Analysis

-In the past year, Charter Communications, Inc. (CHTR) has experienced significant price movements, characterized by a pronounced bearish trend, culminating in a notable decline in stock value.
+Over the past year, Charter Communications, Inc. (CHTR) has experienced significant price fluctuations, culminating in a bearish trend characterized by a notable decline in stock value.

 stock price